 David H. Ventura Recovery Center Client

-When Ventura Recovery Center opened its doors in the Los Angeles area in 1989, our mission was simple: to provide the very best drug and alcohol addiction treatment in a comfortable and calm, friendly setting.
+When Ventura Recovery Center opened its doors in the Los Angeles area in 1989, our mission was simple: to provide the very best drug rehab and alcohol addiction treatment in a comfortable and calm, friendly setting.
 We have grown a lot since then, but our mission is still clear.
 Our proven success rates, JCAHO accreditation, and unique approach sets us apart from the rest.
 Our clients are not patients to us, they are family.

 Our singular approach to alcohol and drug rehab embraces physical, emotional, and psychological health.
 A JCAHO accredited medically supervised drug detox treatment center, we provide inpatient drug rehab, intensive outpatient treatment, and sober living in a dual diagnosis environment.

 We focus on the whole person.
 Specialized 30, 60 and 90-Day treatment options include individual and group therapy, allowing the time required to heal the body and renew the spirit.
 We also give you the tools to turn your life around once the program is completed.
-Making positive choices that lead to healthy and productive lives is the end goal of our alcohol and drug addiction treatment center.
+Making positive, thoughtful choices that lead to healthy and productive lives is the end goal of our alcoholism and drug addiction treatment center.

 Group and individual therapy sessions, life skills workshops, and social activities set our program of recovery apart.
 Our clients continue the drug rehabilitation process, build social bonds and enjoy activities like equine therapy, yoga, trips to the beach and playing sports.

 Drug addiction is often coupled with a mental disorder like PTSD, depression or bipolar disorder.
 This is called "co-occurring" or dual diagnosis.
 Both illness need to be treated at the same time, involving psychiatric care as well as traditional counseling.
 We treat these co-occurring disorders with individualized plans for profound healing.